Archive for the 'US & Canada' Category

 A stylish modern take on the classic American horror story, Wrong Turn remains an impressive example of horror cinema done right seven years after its initial release at the peak of the slasher genre revival in 2003.

-Published September 24th, 2010 in Other News and US & Canada.
-0 Comments
+in Reviews and US & Canada.

 Interpreting film noir essentially as a mindless frenzy of shabbily dressed lunatics slicing off each other’s limbs with machetes, The Book of Eli fails to build credibility as the refined genre work it purports itself to be.